department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/conversation-guide.md

  - Swipe to “start now” and double tap it.
  - If you haven’t given Zoom permission to record yet on your device, you’ll be prompted to give access to “display over other apps.”
 Swipe until you find “Zoom” in the list and double tap it.
 Continue swiping to find “Allow display over other apps” and confirm it is “off.”
 Double tap it to turn it on.
  - Return to your home screen and the screen share should begin.
- - If you need to stop sharing during the session, you can find the “stop share” button at any time at the bottom left corner of your screen (press your finger down and drag it to the bottom left corner, it will be by “share audio” and “announcements”).
-You can also open the zoom app and find the “stop share” button where the “share” butto

 [If successful:]

 OK, great, I can see your screen.
 Sometimes Zoom can be finicky and I will lose the screen share connection and I may have to ask you share screen again the way we just did.
-Also, if you need to stop sharing during this session you can double tap “Stop Share.”
-It’s located where the “Screen Share” button originally was at the bottom center of your screen.
+Also, if you need to stop sharing at any time during the session, you can go back into the zoom app and find the “stop share” button where the “share” button was originally located. [at the bottom left corner of your screen (press your finger down and drag it to the bottom left corner, it will be by “share audio” and “announcements”]

 Next up: [Warm-up questions](#warm-up-questions)